 In 2001, he received the American Society of Newspaper Editors prestigious ASNE Award for Commentary Writing and was named Feature of the Year - Columnist by Editor and Publisher magazine.
 In 2002, the National Society of Newspaper Columnists awarded Pitts its inaugural Columnist of the Year award.
 In 2002 and in 2009, GLAAD Media awarded Pitts the Outstanding Newspaper Columnist award.
 In 2008, he received an honorary doctorate in humane letters from Old Dominion University.

 Pitts’ work has made him an in-demand lecturer.
 He maintains a rigorous speaking schedule that has taken him to colleges, civic groups and professional associations all over the country.
 He has also been invited to teach at a number of prestigious institutions of higher learning, including Hampton University, Ohio University, the University of Maryland and Virginia Commonwealth University.
 In the fall of 2011, he was a visiting professor at Princeton University, teaching a course in writing about race.
-Since January, 2013, he has taught at George Washington University.
+In 2013, he taught at George Washington University.

 Twice each week, millions of newspaper readers around the country seek out his rich and uncommonly resonant voice.
 In a word, he connects with them.
 Nowhere was this demonstrated more forcefully than in the response to his initial column on the Sept.
 11, 2001 attacks.
 Pitts' column, "We'll Go Forward From This Moment," an angry and defiant open letter to the terrorists, circulated the globe via the Internet.
 It generated upwards of 30,000 emails, and has since been set to music, reprinted in poster form, read on television by Regis Philbin and quoted by Congressman Richard Gephardt as part of the Democratic Party's weekly radio address.